Skip to main content

 Ratehub.ca's Take

 For the third year in a row, we have selected the American Express Cobalt as the Best Overall Rewards Credit Card in Canada.
 The American Express Cobalt is the perfect choice for a rewards card that delivers for both everyday spending and travel.
-The card offers a flexible point redemption system, strong travel insurance policy, and a generous welcome bonus.
-With its top-notch rewards system, cardholders earn 5 times the points on eligible restaurants and food delivery purchases, 3 times the points on eligible streaming services, and 2 times the points on travel and daily transit.
-This works out to a whopping 5% return on all your food bills!
+The card offers a flexible point redemption system, a strong travel insurance policy, and a generous welcome bonus.
+With its top-notch rewards system, cardholders earn 5 times the points on eligible restaurants, groceries, and food delivery purchases (spend cap applies), 3 times the points on eligible streaming services, and 2 times the points on ride shares, transit, and gas.

 Pros